Everything You Need To Know To Get Started With Peer-to-Peer Fundraising

 Pro Tip: Take some time now to save time later, by developing a strong communication plan.
 Do not underestimate the power of mediums such as social media or email.

 Promote Matching Gifts.
-What many donors do not know is that their donations to your peer-to-peer campaign could be eligible for an employer match.
+What many donors do not know is that their donations to your peer-to-peer campaign could be eligible for donation matching with a local business.
 Actively promote this opportunity to your partners through email or social media.
 Participation increases when donors understand that their gift can be doubled without reaching further into their pockets.

 Use a corporate matching gift search tool if your peer-to-peer fundraising software offers one; this tool makes it easy for donors to look up eligibility for matches right from the donation confirmation page.